Thursday, November 26, 2020

 Varhi blinked back.

-“About how fast you are recovering.”
+“I was thinking about how fast you are recovering.”
 Cyial clarified.
+"I apologize for staring."

 “Oh.”
 Varhi let out.
 “Since you’re an incubus, I was just thinking you was—”